pesader/pesader.github.io/content/posts/1st-contribution-hackathon/index.md

 Finally, you're all set!
 Follow the steps below to make your first code contribution to GNOME and don't hesitate to ask any questions.

+1. Open the page of links and pin that tab in your browser
-1. Pick a project and write down your name in the sheet
+2. Pick a project and write down your name in the sheet
-2. Find the project's repository in its Flathub page
+3. Find the project's repository in its Flathub page
+4. Install it and check if still doesn't have Access Keys
-3. Create an account and access token at GitHub/GitLab
+5. Create an account and access token at GitHub/GitLab
-4. For the the project and clone your fork
+6. Fork the the project and clone your fork
-5. Build once without any modifications
+7. Build once without any modifications
-6. Implement the Access Keys
+8. Implement the Access Keys following the HIG
-7. Check the commit conventions
+9. Check the commit conventions
-8. Commit, push, and PR/MR
+10. Commit, push, and make a PR/MR
-9. Put the PR/MR link in the sheet
+11. Put the PR/MR link in the sheet
-10. Wait for feedback
+12. Wait for feedback and iterate

 # Attribution

-This blog post is a slightly re-written translation of this [blog post](https://lkcamp.dev/posts/hackathon-de-1-caractere-parte-ii/) by LKCAMP, which was written by myself and Tárik Sá.
+This blog post is a slightly re-written translation of this [blog post](https://lkcamp.dev/posts/hackathon-de-1-caractere-parte-ii/) by LKCAMP, which was originally written in Brazilian Portuguese by myself and Tárik Sá.